Manjur8/Travel-Landing-Page/README.md

 1. ScrollReveal
 2. SwiperJS

-In the CSS, the following function is used:
+In the CSS, the following features is used:
 1. grid
 2. Reuseable Component